Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 Post Resource

-request you just need to use the post()
+To perform a POST request you just need to use the post() and specify the contentType and the body

 ResponseEntity<Product> response = restClient.post()